-- Change the log level settings in the Logging page of the User Application.
+- In Identity Manager Dashboard, go to Configuration > Logging and change the log level settings.
 The changes will be immediately applied.
-When you restart User Application, the changes are not preserved.
+When you restart Identity Applications, the changes are not preserved.
 To persist the changes for subsequent sessions, select Persist the logging changes.
 Alternatively, modify the log4j.properties file. - Edit the log4j.properties file.
 Your changes will take effect when you restart the User Application.
 Identity Applications preserves this configuration for subsequent sessions.